Severson-Group/AMDS/HighVoltageCard/REV20200913C/README.md

 [^1]: This number does not include screws or standoffs.
 With screws and standoffs included, the unique part count is 25 and total parts is 46.
 Users are advised to not have their assembly vendor place screws and standoffs.

-[^2]: For information regarding these screws and standoffs, refer to the [Main Board](../../Mainboard/REV20200920D/README.md)
+[^2]: There are screws and standoffs required for mounting this card to the mainboard.
+For details on what those components are, please refer to the [Main Board](../../Mainboard/REV20200920D/README.md)